MiguelSombrero/sql-query-builder/docs/design.md

 For example `From.table(String tableName)` method returns `Table` class, and when you are in `Table`, you cannot go back to `From` class.

-This design ensures that query builder does not allow user to build invalid SQL, for example call same method infinitely: `QueryFactory.select().column("firstname).alias("f").alias("f").alias("f) ...`.
+This design ensures that query builder does not allow user to build invalid SQL, for example call same method infinitely: `QueryFactory.select().column("firstname").alias("f").alias("f").alias("f) ...`.

 Therefore, there is relatively large amount of classes with minimum functionality.